verus-lang/verus/source/docs/guide/src/cargo_verus.md

 `cargo verus new` adds this automatically.
 See [Ghost Erasure](./erasure.md) for a full explanation of `verus_only` and when to use it.

-In a Cargo workspace, you should instead add the following to the root Cargo.toml file:
+In a Cargo workspace, you should instead include the following in the root `Cargo.toml`:

 ```toml
 [workspace.lints.rust]
 unexpected_cfgs = { level = "warn", check-cfg = ['cfg(verus_only)'] }
 ```

-Then ensure that each member crate's Cargo.toml file has the following (which e.g. `cargo new` adds automatically):
+Then ensure that each member crate's `Cargo.toml` has the following (which e.g. `cargo new` adds automatically):

 ```toml